edgedock/dcmartin/doc/CICD.md

 ```

 #### `env`
 This directive indicates the environments which should be created for the job; each environment will be run in parallel up to the limits imposed by TravisCI (n.b. default `5`).
+All supported architectures for all services should be specified.
 Additional control variables, e.g. `DEBUG=true` may be specified, for example:

 ```
 env: